Certified Translation Guide for VFS Global in Colombia

 What is VFS Global and for which countries does it process visas in Colombia?

 VFS Global is the world's largest provider of technology and outsourcing services to governments and diplomatic missions.
 In Colombia, VFS Global acts as a visa application processing center on behalf of several embassies.
-Their role is to facilitate the process, from receiving your documents and taking your biometrics to managing appointments and issuing passports.
-It's important to know that VFS Global doesn't decide whether your visa is approved; they only manage your application for the embassy.
+Its function is to facilitate the process, from receiving your documents and taking your biometric data, to managing appointments and delivering passports.

 VFS Global currently processes visa applications in Colombia for the following countries: